msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 -Poisson's Ratio = 0.33
 -Yield Strength = 39,885.38 psi

-An elastic modulus of 10.0 x 10^6 psi was used for the parametric deign calculations.
+An elastic modulus of 10.0 x 10^6 psi was used for the parametric design calculations.
 This is within the required range and is very close to the SolidWorks material value.

-The assignment specfices a yield strength of approximately 40 ksi, which is consistent with the solidworks value of 39.89 ksi.
+The assignment specifices a yield strength of approximately 40 ksi, which is consistent with the solidworks value of 39.89 ksi.
 ### Bar Geometry Selection

 A diameter of 0.375 in was selected for the initial design.
 Using the circular cross-sectional area and axial deflection equation, the required length of the bar was calculated to be approximately 24.85 in.